 - The speed limit in campus parking lots is 5 miles per hour.
 Arcadia University has one-way traffic counterclockwise around campus.

 - Failure to obey traffic signs and/or endangering the safety of campus pedestrians or other drivers may result in the loss of the privilege of having a vehicle on campus and prosecution under Pennsylvania state law.

 - The vehicle registrant and/or owner are considered responsible for the vehicle.
 If a violation occurs, regardless of whom is driving the vehicle, the owner and/or registrant will be held responsible, along with the operator of the vehicle.

 - All vehicles parked on campus or campus-owned lots must be registered and display a valid parking permit.
-The hangtag permit must be placed on the inside rearview mirror facing the front of the car.
-If tinted windows hinder the visibility of the hangtag, it must be lowered so it can be clearly seen.

 - Anyone attempting to register the vehicle of someone ineligible for a parking permit will be subject to sanctions for violating the Code of Conduct and the parking regulations.